Life of Pi (film): Critical response

-Life of Pi breaks the paradigm that 3-D has to be some big, action fantasy spectacle, superhero movie ...
-The movie is visually amazing, inventive, and it works on you in ways you're not really aware of.
-It takes you on a journey, and unless you've read the book – which I hadn't – you have no idea where that journey is going.
-It does what good 3-D is supposed to do, which is, it allows you to forget you're watching a 3-D movie.

 According to French journalist Marjolaine Gout, the film is "a philosophical tale where Noah's Ark metamorphoses into The Raft of the Medusa".
 She adds that it is "a visual masterpiece" in which "Ang Lee proves, once again, his talent as a universal storyteller".
 She also writes about the visual poetry of the movie reminding viewers of the works of classical painters and the symbolism of kolams.
 The film got 8 out of 10 stars, the readers gave 7 stars.